Prime Minister of Ukraine: Duties and powers

 The prime minister heads Ukraine's executive branch of government, the Cabinet of Ministers, and signs decrees passed by the Cabinet.

-The prime minister has the authority to propose candidates for ministry offices to the Verkhovna Rada, with the exception of the minister of foreign affairs and the minister of defense, which are proposed by the president.
+The prime minister has the authority to propose candidates for ministry offices to the Verkhovna Rada, with the exception of the minister of foreign affairs and the minister of defence, which are proposed by the president.
 The prime minister can also propose candidates for the heads of regional administrations to the president for consideration.

 The prime minister can also countersign decrees and laws passed by the president.
 The constitution is silent on the exact regulation of the countersigning.
 The prime minister (and the respective minister) are responsible for the execution of laws passed by the cabinet.

 While in office, the prime minister is granted full legal immunity from all prosecutions and legal proceedings.
 The prime minister's office is headquartered in the Cabinet of Ministries building in central Kyiv.
-The prime minister was paid a yearly salary of 202,776 UAH (16,898/month) (US$26,770) in 2005.
-In 2013, following a petition in Fokus magazine, the secretariat of the cabinet stated that the monthly salary of the prime minister was 33,980 UAH (US$4,173.42), which is eleven times more than the average salary in the country.
+The prime minister was paid a yearly salary of ₴202,776 (16,898/month) (US$26,770) in 2005.
+In 2013, following a petition in Fokus magazine, the secretariat of the cabinet stated that the monthly salary of the prime minister was ₴33,980 (US$4,173.42), which is eleven times more than the average salary in the country.

 Prime ministers are frequently asked by individual citizens for help in solving their personal problems, sometimes successfully.
 In 2012, Prime Minister Azarov received dozens of personal pleas every day on his Facebook page.

-Acting and vice-prime ministers
+Acting and deputy prime ministers

 The first vice-prime minister, also known as the first deputy, heads the cabinet in the absence of the prime minister due to resignation or dismissal.
 Among the most notable First deputies were Yukhym Zvyahilsky and Mykola Azarov, who served as the acting prime minister for a longer period of time than anyone else.
-Valentyn Symonenko, Vasyl Durdynets, Oleksandr Turchynov and others also served as acting prime minister.
+Valentyn Symonenko, Vasyl Durdynets, Oleksandr Turchynov, and others also served as acting prime minister.

 Apart from the first vice-prime minister, there are also several other vice-ministers who support the prime minister and may be in charge of one or more ministries.
 In 1991–1992 the office of the state minister was also introduced.
 Traditionally vice-prime ministers are in charge of an area of general state government policy such as the agro-industrial complex, humanitarian affairs, economic affairs, or regional policy.
-On certain occasions, those deputies may be given regular ministerial portfolios as well, as happened in the 2010 Azarov Government.
+On certain occasions, those deputies may be given regular ministerial portfolios as well, as happened in the Azarov Government in 2010.